 Municipal courts are the judicial branch of city government.
-In addition, the Municipal Court is part of the state judicial system.
-Municipal courts hear Class C misdemeanor criminal cases, including traffic violations, for which the maximum fine, upon conviction, does not exceed $500 (not including state court costs), and for which no jail sentence may be assessed.
-They also hear cases involving violation of city ordinances, which may have fines up to $2,000 (not including state court costs) for certain offenses.
+Additionally, municipal courts are considered state courts which are governed by the same rules of practice as are other state courts.
+Municipal courts hear fine-only Class C misdemeanor criminal cases, like traffic violations, with a maximum fine of $500.00 (excluding state court costs).
+No jail time may be imposed.
+They also hear cases involving violation of city ordinances, which may have fines up to $2,000 (excluding state court costs) for certain offenses.

 Entering a Plea

 You must decide upon and enter a plea to the charge against you on or before the response date on your citation.
 If you signed a citation in front of an officer, you did not plead guilty, but only signed a promise to appear in court within 20 business days.

 Your decision on what plea to enter is the most important decision you will have to make.
 Whether you feel that you are guilty or not, we suggest that you read the following explanation before making your decision.
 There are 3 possible pleas to a complaint: Guilty, Nolo Contendere (No Contest) and Not Guilty.